Inference in Linear Dyadic Data Models with Network Spillovers: Theoretical Results

 The main insight of this paper is that the spillovers across connected -- even if not adjacent -- dyads, can be rewritten as the dependence of $Y_{M,m}$'s along the network of active dyads (hereby, referred to as the ``network'').
-This transformation allows us to embrace such complex cross-sectional dependence and appropriately rewrite the problem so that recent results on network dependent random variables (\citet{Kojevnikov_et_al-2021}) can be applied.
+This transformation allows us to embrace such complex cross-sectional dependence and appropriately rewrite the problem so that recent results on network dependent random variables \citep{Kojevnikov_et_al-2021} can be applied.
 Our results then allow for correlations of random variables given a common shock as explicitly dictated by distances between them on the dyadic network.
-This dependence is then gauged by an appropriate notion of ``network dependence" and of distance across network dependent random variables, which is introduced below.
-Compared to the other existing frameworks, the network-dependent random variables circumvent the aforementioned limitations, so that the network-regression model (\ref{eq:ExogenousRegression:PopulationNetworkRegression_a}) and (\ref{eq:ExogenousRegression:PopulationNetworkRegression_b}) become amenable to formal statistical inference.

-To formally define our notion of network dependence, we first introduce notation intentionally set close to that of \citet{Kojevnikov_et_al-2021}.
-By construction, $Y_{M,m}$ resides in the $K$-dimensional Euclidean space $\mathbbm{R}^{K}$.
-First, let $A$ and $B$ be sets of dyads whose cardinalities are $a$ and $b$, respectively.
-We denote by $\mathcal{P}_{M}(a,b; s)$ the collection of pairs $A$ and $B$ with distance $s$.\footnote{The distance here is meant to be the minimum geodesic distance between these two sets, which is formally defined in Appendix \ref{appdx:MathmaticalSetup}.} Next, we consider a collection of bounded Lipschitz functions $f:\mathbbm{R}^{K\times c}\rightarrow\mathbbm{R}$ and denote it by $\mathcal{L}_{K,c}$.
-Let $\mathcal{L}_{K}$ be a collection that gathers $\mathcal{L}_{K,c}$ for all $c\in\mathbbm{N}$.

-Now we are finally in a position to formally define the notion of conditional $\psi$-dependence, first introduced in \citet{Kojevnikov_et_al-2021}, as Definition \ref{defn:Kojevnikov_et_al-2021:Definition2.2}.
+Our notion of dependence restricts the covariance between the random variables for any two sets of dyads $A$ and $B$, $Y_{M,A}$ and $Y_{M,B}$, which are at a distance $s$ from one another, to be bounded and to decrease as $s$ goes to infinity.
+Indeed, this covariance is controlled by a sequence of (random) coefficients $\theta_{M,s}$, which capture the strength of covariation net of scaling, analogous to correlation coefficients.
+As the minimum distance, $s$, between $A$ and $B$ grows, the dependence $\{\theta_{M,s}\}$ between $Y_{M,A}$ and $Y_{M,B}$, tends to zero.
+A formal description is provided in Appendix \ref{appdx:MathmaticalSetup}.